-James P. Thompson, Everett, Wash., 1911.
+When it comes to strikebreaking, the AF of L has Farley beaten 1,000 ways. - James P. Thompson, Everett, Wash., 1911.

-The American Federation of Labor is neither American, nor a federation, nor of labor.\
+The American Federation of Labor is neither American, nor a federation, nor of labor. -Daniel DeLeon, 1905 IWW Convention.

-There is no case in the history of bygone organization in the labor movement where existing organizations have changed to meet new conditions.\\
+There is no case in the history of bygone organization in the labor movement where existing organizations have changed to meet new conditions. -Vincent St. John, Why the AF of L Cannot Become an Industrial Union.

-The first duty of every revolutionist is to destroy the A. F. of L. There can be no revolutionary organization so long as it exists.†
+The first duty of every revolutionist is to destroy the AF of L. There can be no revolutionary organization so long as it exists. - Joseph J. Ettor, Samuel Gompers Smascherato.

-We simply have to go at them (the trade unions) and smash them from top to bottom. ††
+We simply have to go at them (the trade unions) and smash them from top to bottom. - Tom Hickey, cited by Brissenden, History of the IWW, pg.
+49.

-I would cut off my right arm rather than join the A. F. of L. \$
+I would cut off my right arm rather than join the AF of L. - William D. Haywood.

-We don't want to save the Federation any more than to save the nation; we aim at destroying it.##
+We don't want to save the Federation any more than to save the nation; we aim at destroying it. - Joseph J. Ettor, cited by Brissenden, History of the IWW, pg.
+303.

-The A. F. of L. never won a strike, the I. W. W. never lost one. §
+The AF of L never won a strike, the IWW never lost one. -James P. Thompson, in speeches.

-If any officer of a pure and simple trade or labor organization applies for membership in the Socialist Labor Party he shall be rejected. §§
+If any officer of a pure and simple trade or labor organization applies for membership in the Socialist Labor Party he shall be rejected. -Socialist Labor Party Convention, 1900.

-It has been said that this convention was to form an organization rival to the A. F. of L. This is a mistake.
-We are here for the purpose of forming a labor organization.
+It has been said that this convention was to form an organization rival to the AF of L. This is a mistake.
+We are here for the purpose of forming a labor organization. -William D. Haywood, 1905 IWW Convention.

-This wornout system (trade unionism) offers no promise of improvement and adaptation.
-There is no silver lining to the clouds of darkness and despair settling down upon the world of labor. ¶¶
+This worn-out system (trade unionism) offers no promise of improvement and adaptation.
+There is no silver lining to the clouds of darkness and despair settling down upon the world of labor. -Manifesto of conference forming IWW, 1905.

-It might as well be said if the fine energy exhibited by the I. W. W. were put into the Catholic Church (instead of the trade unions) that the result would be the workers' control of industry.
+It might as well be said if the fine energy exhibited by the IWW were put into the Catholic Church (instead of the trade unions) that the result would be the workers' control of industry. -William D. Haywood, International Socialist Review, March 1914.